 Reading Eggs unlocks all aspects of learning to read for your child, focusing on a core curriculum of phonics and phonemic awareness, sight words, vocabulary, comprehension, and reading for meaning.
-The program is based on solid scientific research and focuses around the five essential keys to reading success – phonics, phonemic awareness, vocabulary, comprehension and fluency.
+The programme is based on solid scientific research and focuses around the five essential keys to reading success – phonics, phonemic awareness, vocabulary, comprehension and fluency.
 For a more detailed overview of how Reading Eggs works, click here.

 How far does the Reading Eggs programme go?

-The program is a sequential series of lessons that starts at a complete beginner’s level.
+The programme is a sequential series of lessons that starts at a complete beginner’s level.
 It develops essential reading skills in a progression that will take a non-reader through to a grade 2 reading level.
 Reading Eggspress then goes on to cover skills for children through to a grade 6 level.

 Are there books to go with the online program?

-Yes, the Reading Eggs books and book packs are a great way to access the program.
-Each Reading Eggs book pack comes with 10 reading books and an access code that opens a 14-day subscription to the online program.
+Yes, the Reading Eggs books and book packs are a great way to access the programme.
+Each Reading Eggs book pack comes with 10 reading books and an access code that opens a 14-day subscription to the online programme.
 The book packs also contain a progress map with stickers.
 After each lesson, you can add stickers to the map as a reward and to mark progress.
 This great feature adds to the rewarding experience and improves motivation.
 Find out more here.

 What about writing?